 When you drop a new object into a frame, it is arranged along with the other objects in the grid.
 This is a real time-saver for those who often add new content to their boards and need to keep them in order.
 Resize the frame to change the position of objects in the grid.

-The option to re-order frames in the sidebar is not available on touch devices (in the tablet app and in browser).
+⚠️ The option to re-order frames in the sidebar is not available on mobile and other touch devices (in the tablet app and in browser).

-The option to hide frames will allow you to control what content is revealed to your collaborators and audience during workshops and meetings.
-By using the feature you can make sure that meeting participants are not being distracted by specific board objects or keep some content private until the right moment.
+The option to hide frames will allow you to control what content is revealed to your collaborators and audience during workshops and meetings - once a frame is hidden, no one on the board can see its content.
 Hiding frames is extremely helpful when it comes to designing meetings and organizing workshops step-by-step.

 Hiding a frame

-You can also hide a frame from the Frames toolbar:
+You can also hide a frame from the frames panel:

-⚠️ Board owner can’t copy or duplicate a hidden frame until the frame is revealed.
+⚠️ Board owner/co-owner can’t copy or duplicate a hidden frame until the frame is revealed.

-⚠️ Please note that hiding a frame does not conceal comments on it.
+⚠️ Please note that hiding a frame does not conceal comments on it and its title.

-To reveal a hidden frame, simply click the icon on the context menu.
+To reveal a hidden frame, click the eye icon on the context menu.

 Revealing a hidden frame